lawrennd/old_talks/_data-science/includes/data-science-as-debugging.md

 \notes{An enormous amount of debugging would be required.
 As the nature of the code base is understood, software tests to verify it also need to be constructed.
-At the end of all your work, the lines of software you write to actually interact with the software on the USB stick are likely to be minimal.
+At the end of all your work, the lines of software you write to interact with the software on the USB stick are likely to be minimal.
 But more thought would be put into those lines than perhaps any other lines of code in the system.}